samisaf/tools-video-slides-ocr/README.md

 # Video Slides OCR
 This is a small command-line tool to help take periodic snapshots from a video lecture and OCR those snapshots.
-Typical uses include skimming long lectures, and generating thumbnails and transcripts for recorded meetings.
+Typical uses include skimming long lectures, and generating thumbnails & transcripts for recorded meetings.

 This automates three everyday video‑processing chores: